The Laughter Files β€” An Encyclopedia of Comedy

 Life and career

 Extras followed in 2005, then the podcast trilogy with Merchant and Karl Pilkington that entered the Guinness Book of Records as the most downloaded in the world.
-From 2010 Gervais reinvented himself as a live stand-up, filling arenas with tours (Fame, Science, Humanity, Armageddon) and later a run of Netflix specials that made him one of the platform's flagship stand-ups.
+From the early 2000s he built a major parallel career as a live stand-up, filling arenas with tours (Fame, Science, Humanity, Armageddon) and later a run of Netflix specials that made him one of the platform's flagship stand-ups.
 His hosting of the Golden Globes across five ceremonies between 2010 and 2020 became notorious for opening monologues that skewered the Hollywood establishment to its face.

-Alongside stand-up he has continued to write and direct: the film The Invention of Lying (2009), the Netflix series Derek (2012–2014) and, most successfully, After Life (2019–2022), a bereavement comedy-drama that became Netflix's most-watched British original.
+Alongside stand-up he has continued to write and direct: the film The Invention of Lying (2009), the Netflix series Derek (2012–2014) and, most successfully, After Life (2019–2022), a bereavement comedy-drama that became one of Netflix's most successful British comedy-dramas.
 A long-standing and outspoken animal-rights campaigner, Gervais lives in Hampstead with his partner of over four decades, the author Jane Fallon, and continues to tour, write and provoke in roughly equal measure.

 Comedy Style